theochem/horton/doc/ref_releases.rst

      1. The Gaussian 03 FCHK format contains a spelling error ('independant' instead of 'independent').
 This is fixed in Gaussian 09.
-Both variants are now properly handled by Horton.
+Both variants are now properly handled by HORTON.
      2. Post-HF density matrices are read in properly.

    - Reorganization of mean-field code.
 It is now located in a sub package